When compiling the program that you wish to debug, you must add the debug flag to your compile command. For most compilers this is -g.

 - Stepping often behaves unexpectedly inside parallel regions.
 Reduction variables usually require some sort of locking between threads, and may even appear to make the current line jump back to the start of the parallel region.
 If this happens step over several times and you will see the current line comes back to the correct location.

 - Some compilers optimize parallel loops regardless of the options you specified on the command line.
-This has many strange effects, including code that appears to move backwards as well as forwards, and variables that have nonsense values because they have been optimized out by the compiler.
+This has many strange effects, including code that appears to move backwards as well as forwards, and variables that are not displayed or have nonsense values because they have been optimized out by the compiler.

 - The thread IDs displayed in the Process Group Viewer and Cross-Thread Comparison window will match the value returned by omp_get_thread_num() for each thread, but only if your OpenMP implementation exposes this data to DDT.
 GCC's support for OpenMP (GOMP) needs to be built with TLS enabled with our thread IDs to match the return omp_get_thread_num(), whereas your system GCC most likely has this option disabled.
 The same thread IDs will be displayed as tooltips for the threads in the thread viewer, but only your OpenMP implementation exposes this data.

-If you are using DDT with OpenMP and would like to tell us about your experiences, please contact Arm support at firstname.lastname@example.org , with the subject title OpenMP feedback.
+If you are using DDT with OpenMP and would like to tell us about your experiences, please contact Arm support at Arm support, with the subject title OpenMP feedback.

 DDT can only launch MPI programs and scalar (single process) programs itself.
 The Manual Launch (Advanced) button on the Welcome Page allows you to debug multi-process and multi-executable programs.
 These programs do not necessarily need to be MPI programs.
 You can debug programs that use other parallel frameworks, or both the client and the server from a client/server application in the same DDT session.